elliotaplant/js-pdf-to-text/README.md

 # PDF to Text Converter

 A browser-based tool that extracts and views the text content from PDF files easily and quickly.
-It's designed to be simple, efficient, and work right inside your browser—no need to upload files to external servers or install additional software.
+Designed to be simple, efficient, and work inside your browser.
+No need to upload files to external servers or install additional software.

 ## 🌐 Live Demo